 The Community Partnerships Division takes a multi-faceted approach to provide opportunities for individuals to make a positive contribution to Queens County so that crime is not their only option.
 This Division reaches out to civic and non-profit organizations, creates programs, sponsors events, and engages with every neighborhood throughout the Borough of Queens, reducing crime and increasing justice for all.

-The Civic Awareness Bureau coordinates the Advisory Councils to the Queens District Attorney.
+The Civic Awareness Unit coordinates the Advisory Councils to the Queens District Attorney.

-Additionally, the Civic Awareness Bureau manages and operates all District Attorney sponsored events including gun buy-backs, warrant forgiveness programs, town halls, rallies and cultural celebration events.
-The Office of Immigrant Affairs is also part of the Civic Awareness Bureau.
+Additionally, the Civic Awareness Unit manages and operates all District Attorney sponsored events including gun buy-backs, warrant forgiveness programs, town halls, rallies and cultural celebration events.
+The Office of Immigrant Affairs is also part of the Civic Awareness Unit.

 Community Advisory Councils

-The Civic Awareness Bureau is managing the formation of Community Advisory Councils.
+The Civic Awareness Unit is managing the formation of Community Advisory Councils.
 These

 advisory groups are organized to enhance communications between the Office and the various